Your Ad Here

 Ed raises a very good point.
 With the Baltimore & Ohio Railroad being financially strapped.in 1896, logic dictates they would dispose of those properties that were limited in income and resources.
 Obviously, with Palmer's Dock and the Pennsylvania RR just three blocks north, the Baltimore & Ohio Railroad Freight Station at North 1st Street was in all likelihood, not a overwhelming cash cow.

-As can be ascertained from the 1899 Hyde Map (seen below left), there was now a float bridge and team trackage at this terminal, and a structure located along River Street.
 The map legend denotes this structure to be an "iron covered building" which could mean a sheet metal covered wood frame structure.

 Trackage forming a 180 degree curve doff the float bridge and doubled back west onto another small pier due south of the float bridge.